- New jobs are constantly being created!

 - Do not accept every online contact request.
 Think carefully about who you want to include in your closer circle of contacts.

 - Note that the quality of your network is more important than the size!

 The solution to the matching problem

-Regine Heidorn has explained in an interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
-Heidorn develops her new profession in practical conversation:
+Regine Heidorn has explained in an interviewhow this can work: She discovers, for example, in the Communication via Twitter, also via private, Competenciesthat she never thought she could have.
+Heidorn develops her new profession practically in the Conversation:

-On Twitter, I also communicate about things like hobbies or personal preferences.
-Exactly the result is often unimagined job opportunities: For example, I often Geocaching, a kind of scavenger hunt with mobile devices.
-Anja Wagner has also noticed that, at the University of Applied Sciences (HTW) Berlin, she is carrying out eLearning projects.
+On Twitter I also communicate about things like hobbies or personal preferences.
+But this is exactly what often results in unexpected job opportunities: For example, I often do geocaching, a kind of scavenger hunt with mobile devices.
+Anja Wagner noticed that, too University for Technology and Economy (HTW) Berlin carries out eLearning projects.

 An example that may be forward-looking and recommended for imitation!

 Read text as PDF

 Acquire this text as a PDF (only for own use without passing it on according to Terms and conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.

 Do you have questions about careers, Recruiting, personal development or increasing reach?
 Our AIAdviser helps you for 5 euros a month – free for book buyers.
 We offer special ones for other topics IT services